sunlightsgy/AffineGAN/README.md

 ## Usage

 We provide sample scripts for training and generation in `./scripts/`.
+Note that these scripts run on cpu.
+If you want to test on gpu, modify the `gpu_ids` option in the scripts.

 ### Training